-Since opening its doors on June 27, 2010, PPL Park has hosted various collegiate soccer games, the “Battle of the Blue” featuring Villanova University and University of Delaware football, USA Sevens Collegiate Rugby Championship, three installments of Army-Navy Cup, NCAA Division I Men’s Lacrosse Quarterfinals and the 2012/2014 Big East Soccer Championship.
-In 2015, the park will host the ACC Men's Lacrosse Championships, Army-Navy Cup IV and USA Sevens Collegiate Rugby Championship for a fourth year, among other events.
+Since opening its doors on June 27, 2010, Subaru Park has hosted various collegiate soccer games, the “Battle of the Blue” featuring Villanova University and University of Delaware football, USA Sevens Collegiate Rugby Championship, numerous installments of Army-Navy Cup, NCAA Division I Men’s Lacrosse Quarterfinals and the 2012/2014 Big East Soccer Championship.

 - World-class waterfront stadium located just over fifteen miles from Center City, Philadelphia

 - Stadium capacity of 18,500 for soccer and 26,000 for concerts, with seating as close to the field as FIFA regulations allow